fc00/spec/cryptoauth.md

 1. Read one network packet and the respective remote public key.
 2. If no matching session in `established` state:
-  - start new session (`new` state) or reuse existing session (other states)
+  - start new session (`new` state) or reuse existing session (other states),
-  - encode as Handshake Packet
+  - encode as Handshake Packet,
-  - write packet
+  - write packet,
 3. With existing `established` session:
-  - encode as Data Packet
+  - encode as Data Packet,
-  - write packet
+  - write packet,

-~~
-Before two nodes can exchange encrypted messages, they must perform a handshake, by agreeing on a temporary shared secret and establishing a CryptoAuth session.
-Encrypted data may be piggy-backed on handshake packets, although these don't offer Perfect Forward Secrecy.

-The node which sends the first packet is the initiating party.

-A handshake packet or data packet MUST start with a session state field, which determines the state of the handshake, or the recipient's identifier for the session.
-~~

-## Protocol changes

-TODO: fixed choice of primitives, increment cryptoauth version by 1 if need for change
-TODO: explain how to distinguish between v1/v2/v3 packets

 ## Dramatization